Well-managed customer rebate programs are extremely valuable.

 When they create their first few customer rebate programs, many businesses naturally reach for the tool closest to hand to help them keep track – the trusty spreadsheet.

 But this simple solution rapidly becomes nightmarishly complex.
-As ever more rebate agreements – and flavors of agreement – are added, ever more sheets are needed.
+As ever more rebate agreements – and flavors of agreement – are added, ever more spreadsheets are needed.
 It gets easier to make data entry errors.
-And harder to quickly extract the data that sales teams, finance teams, and commercial teams, customers and regulators all need.
+And harder to quickly extract the data that sales teams, finance teams, and commercial teams, customers and regulators all need to manage their customer rebates.

 |Pros of spreadsheets||Cons of spreadsheets|